 Pain from arthritis is not an inevitable part of aging.
-As we all get old, there’s more likelihood to develop different problems: arthritic pain, heart disease, all sorts of things that may become more likely, but in no way inevitable.
+As we all get older, there’s more likelihood to develop different problems: arthritic pains, heart disease, all sorts of things that may become more likely, but in no way makes them inevitable.

-In the same way we wouldn’t accept that just because we get a little older, we may have cholesterol in our arteries and plaques: "Well, what are you going to do?
-We’re just getting older."
-That would be ridiculous; we totally would not accept that.
-We would say, RDiet, nutrition, Lipitor®, if the plaques get too bad you need to stent them."
-In the same way that we treat these other problems, pain from arthritis can be treated as well.
+In the same way that we wouldn’t accept that just because we get a little older, we may have cholesterol in our arteries and plaques and "Well, what are you going to do?
+We’re just getting older," that would be ridiculous; we totally would not accept that.
+We would say, look, diet, nutrition, Lipitor®, if the plaques get too bad you need to stent them.
+In the same way that we treat these other problems, pain from arthritis, pain from other causes, can be treated and prevented as well.

 Essentially, you know, pain is so common, that we look around and we’re all so used to people having pain and from telling each other that, "Yeah, it’s so hard, as we get older, and this and that."
 What we need to do is to change the mindset of how we look at the body as we get older and to recognize that if we do a good job of keeping our muscles strong and limber and helping the muscles to take the pressure off of the joints and the back, then we can really do a lot to prevent these kinds of wear and tear types of changes as we get a little bit older.